amisha2016/reveal-md/6week_traing/report.md

 Django is an open source web application framework written in python.
 It lets you build high- performing, elegant Web applications quickly.
 Django focuses on automating as much as possible.
-Django adopts the standard MVC (Model-View-Controller) design pattern.
-But instead, their naming convention is the MTV (Model-Template-View)
+Django adopts the standard MVC (Model \- View \- Controller) design pattern.
+But instead, their naming convention is the MTV (Model \- Template \- View)

 ----